 Frequently asked questions.

 I am flattered to receive many requests for advice on becoming a travel photographer, what equipment to buy, if I offer internships, assistant work and to answer questions for school and university projects.
 Due to the amount of correspondence, workload and travel schedule I am unable to respond to many requests in a timely manner.
 Consequently, this is my attempt to provide some insight into my life as a travel photographer and to answer the most common questions and requests - which have come from interviews, questions, speaking events and direct messages to my email and social accounts.
-Many of the answers I have provided, plus lots more information on my photography, can be found in Lonely Planet’s Guide to Travel Photography, in my Online course, in my episode of Tales by Light, on World Nomads, World Expeditions and Canon Australia websites, Facebook, Instagram and YouTube.
+Many of the answers I have provided, plus lots more information on my photography, can be found in Lonely Planet’s Guide to Travel Photography, in my episode of Tales by Light, on World Expeditions and Canon Australia websites, Facebook, Instagram and YouTube.

 What is good travel photography?